Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-A separate important feature of the Samsung Galaxy TabS6 (like its predecessor S4) is the “desktop” operating mode of Dex.
-It can be used both on the tablet itself and by connecting to an external monitor (having the appropriate cable).
-When connected to an external monitor, the tablet can be used either as a touchpad or as an additional display.
-Of course, it will be most convenient to use a tablet in Dex mode with the BookCover proprietary keyboard.
-There is a suspicion that they will give it on pre-order.
+A separate important feature of the Samsung Galaxy TabS6 (like its predecessor S4) is a &#8220;desktop&#8221; Dex operating mode.
+It can be used both on the tablet itself and by connecting it to an external monitor (having the appropriate cable).
+When connected to an external monitor, the tablet can be used either as a touchpad or as a secondary display.
+Of course, it will be most convenient to use the tablet in Dex mode with the proprietary BookCover keyboard.
+There is a suspicion that it will be given as a pre-order.
 It has changed significantly for the better compared to last year.
-It consists of two separate halves: a part with a folding stand that attaches directly to the back of the tablet and the keyboard itself with a magnetic mount to the bottom of the tablet.
-The main difference from last year is the presence of a small but full touchpad with clicks.
-This greatly simplifies the work and brings the tablet closer to the more familiar “laptop” scenario.
+It consists of two separate halves: a part with a folding stand that attaches directly to the back of the tablet, and the keyboard itself, which is magnetically attached to the bottom of the tablet.
+The main difference from last year’s is the presence, albeit small, but a full-fledged touchpad with clicks.
+This greatly simplifies the work and brings the tablet closer to the more familiar &#8220;laptop&#8221; work scenario.

 </ img>

-DeX mode by its main logic was left withoutchanges, but it was substantially redrawn, and most importantly, it was well “finished”.
-It works very quickly, even with a large number of simultaneously running applications.
-The main logic itself is close to Windows: application shortcuts are placed on the desktop, in the lower left corner are navigation buttons and an application menu button.
-Next - the icons of running applications with the ability to pin, in the lower right corner - a panel with a clock, notifications, switches for wireless interfaces, notification curtain, and so on.
-The tablet fully works in multitasking mode, applications can be deployed to full screen, or work with them in windows.
-Switching takes place with the old familiar Alt + Tab combination.
+The DeX mode, according to its basic logic, was left withoutchanges, but it was significantly redrawn, and most importantly, it was well &#8220;finished&#8221;.
+It works very quickly, even with a large number of applications running simultaneously.
+The basic logic itself is close to Windows: application shortcuts are placed on the desktop, navigation buttons and an application menu button are located in the lower left corner.
+Next are icons of running applications with the ability to pin them; in the lower right corner there is a panel with a clock, notifications, wireless interface switches, a notification shade, and so on.
+The tablet works fully in multitasking mode; applications can be maximized to fill the entire screen, or work with them in windows.
+Switching occurs with the old familiar Alt+Tab combination.

 </ img>